Russian bailout wins Ukraine economic respite but deepens political rift

 Sitting side-by-side in a gilded Kremlin hall, Putin and Yanukovich rubbed shoulders and laughed while documents were signed on reducing trade barriers for Ukraine.

 Moscow also offered relief on Kiev's gas bill.
-Russia's Gazprom has slashed the price Ukraine will pay for supplies to $268.5 per 1,000 cubic meters from about $400.
+Russia's Gazprom has slashed the price Ukraine will pay for supplies to $268.5 per 1,000 cubic metres from about $400.

 In an apparent dig at demands made by the EU under the deal it had offered Kiev, Putin said Russia's assistance was "not tied to any conditions" - including Ukraine's accession to a Russian-led customs union of former Soviet republics.